SparkPost/matchbox/unreleased.md

 - #371 - Restyles `<Modal/>` component using styled components
 - #371 - Adds React Portal to the `<Modal/>` component with a new `portalId` prop to handle rendering
+- #375 - Resolve bug by properly passing the `height` prop to a child styled component
 - #374 - Adds `cursor: pointer;` to the `<Button/>` component styles